 I’ve noticed that really does also apply to allergy friendly and gluten free items too.
 If you are going to some one’s house, bring your own food!
 This way you can trust what you are eating AND you will have your own leftovers!!

 As for all of the other Thanksgiving dishes, Spokin is such a tremendous help to those in the food allergy community.
-If you haven’t already downloaded their app or follow them on social media, it’s a must!! https://www.spokin.com/.
-They have put together a list of allergy friendly Thanksgiving dishes, so you won’t need to go far or spend a lot of time searching products and their ingredient lists because here it is
+If you haven’t already downloaded their app or follow them on social media, it’s a must!! https://www.spokin.com They have put together a list of allergy friendly Thanksgiving dishes, so you won’t need to go far or spend a lot of time searching products and their ingredient lists because here it is.

 When my daughter was diagnosed with Celiac Disease and severe nut allergies at the age of 3, I decided there wasn’t going to be a type of food she couldn’t eat.
-Maybe it wouldn’t have all the same ingredients or look exactly the same, but it at least would be close and hopefully not make her feel left out.
+Maybe it wouldn’t have all the same ingredients or look exactly the same, but at least it would be close and hopefully not make her feel left out.
 With that, we baked ALL the time!
 We made cakes, donuts, waffle cones, cinnamon rolls, etc. You name it, we tried to make it, minus gluten and nuts.
 Over time, my daughter became quite the baker!
 Now, instead of being sad because she can’t eat that Tiramisu, she learns how to make it using safe ingredients she can eat.
 It’s fun and you learn how to be creative very quickly!

 Here is a link to allergy friendly cookbooks to help get you started!